Dodgers strike back with comeback win in Game 5 to trim Braves’ NLCS advantage to 3-2

 That is not to discount the importance of Smith’s mammoth three-run homer, which put the Dodgers ahead for good ― and also threatened to break Twitter.
 That’s because it came at the end of a first-of-its kind matchup of like-named postseason combatants: Will Smith, Dodgers catcher, crushing a homer off Will Smith, Braves lefty reliever.

-The fateful drive came on the sixth pitch of the at-bat ― after batter Smith battled back from down 0-2 in the count against pitcher Smith and worked it to 3-2 ― and turned a 2-1 Braves lead into a 4-2 Dodgers lead.
+The fateful drive came on the sixth pitch of the at-bat ― after batter Smith battled back from down 0-2 in the count and worked it to 3-2 ― and turned a 2-1 Braves lead into a 4-2 Dodgers lead.
 It also sparked a million giddy tweets ― mostly lines from songs and movies by Will Smith, the rapper and actor.

 By the time Seager took Braves right-hander Jacob Webb deep in the seventh, the game was teetering on the edge of a third straight blowout, following the ones in Games 3 and 4.
 Perhaps this was to be expected given the unusual LCS format being used this year ― without the typical, mid-series off-days, and with games every night.